-In the 5th edition of the Small and Medium Business Trend report, The Harris Poll spoke with 2,500 SMB leaders across the world.
-The results illustrated common challenges, plus similar links between revenue growth and different approaches, from customer engagement to flexible working.
+In the fifth edition of the Small and Medium Business Trends report, The Harris Poll spoke with 2,500 SMB leaders across the world.
+The results illustrated new trends, highlighting the links between revenue growth and certain approaches to business.

-We’re sure 2022 will have some surprises.
-But for the SMBs looking for new-year priorities, we’re predicting these three trends will determine who’s staying ahead of the curve and who isn’t.
+For the SMBs planning in the months ahead, we believe these three trends will determine who’s staying ahead of the curve and who isn’t.

-The pandemic has only accelerated customers’ digital habits and their appetite for seamless, omnichannel experiences.
-It’s little wonder that survey responses show that 69% of SMBs in Australia and New Zealand plan to offer contactless services permanently.
-And more than one in three SMBs have increased customer engagement channels.
+The pandemic accelerated customers’ digital habits and their appetite for seamless, omnichannel experiences.
+It’s little wonder that survey responses show that 92% of SMBs in Singapore and Thailand plan to offer contactless services permanently.
+More than half of SMBs have increased customer engagement channels.

-But customers don’t just expect more channels, they expect convenient, personalised experiences with your business, any time, anywhere.
-SMBs say that keeping up with demand and personalisation are two of their biggest customer engagement challenges, ensuring that SMBs will need to keep finding scalable solutions for meeting new expectations.
+Customers don’t just expect more channels.
+They also expect convenient and personalised experiences with your business.
+Any time, anywhere.
+SMBs say that keeping up with demand and personalisation are two of their biggest customer engagement challenges.
+Therefore, SMBs will need to keep finding scalable solutions for meeting new expectations.

 That’s why we’re confident 2022 will see an even greater focus on reshaping business operations around customers’ evolving needs and expectations.

-With the Great Resignation in full swing, customers aren’t the only ones with changing expectations.
-And the research reveals that flexible working arrangements are now the number one employee expectation – with growing SMBs more likely to provide this.
+Salesforce research reveals that flexible working arrangements are now the number one employee expectation in Singapore — with growing SMBs more likely to provide this.
+In Thailand, the focus is on employee safety, with mask wearing and access to vaccinations among the top concerns.

-No matter what’s in store for 2022, we’ve got a hunch that continued digitisation and building out flexible tech foundations will be key to future success.
+No matter what 2022 brings, we’re sure that continued digitalisation built on a flexible tech foundation will be key to future success.